ltzehan/decada-embedded-example-mbedos/README.md

   * Most devices running an ARM Cortex-M4 and ARM Cortex-M7 should work as well
 * ESP32 WiFi Module
 * Infineon Optiga Trust X (*optional*)
-* External MCU Programmer (optional; for devices that do not have an onboard programmer, like a STLINK-v3)
+* External MCU Programmer (*optional*; for devices that do not have an onboard programmer, like a STLINK-v3)